 The ability of the book to influence our lives extends to other areas.
 The following are some of the benefits of reading fiction books:

-Thus, you gain social expertise or the ability to deal with other people more effectively by reading fiction in the same way that reading non-fictions such as history, mathematics or sciences allows you to gain strength in those disciplines.
+Thus, you gain social expertise or the ability to deal with other people more effectively by reading fiction books in the same way that reading non-fiction ones, such as history, mathematics or sciences, allows you to gain strength in those disciplines.

 2. Literature gives an opportunity to explore one’s personality.

 The way a story is written through expressions and personal opinions allows a reader to experience emotional vicissitudes, thus temporarily destabilizing his or her personality.
 This gives a chance for him or her to explore their own personality.

 3. Reading inspires creativity.

 Without most of us noticing, the weaving of the story and the manner at which they are gradually unfolded are forms of art that inspire us to create and be creative, as well.
 They even draw out the best in us—the person we do not usually know we are until a story we read introduces him or her to us.

 4. Reading stimulates the mind.

 Like most creatures, the human body with its parts, including the brain, is subject to the law of use and disuse.
 Nature has its own reasons for developing the body parts we use often and diminish those we do not.
 Experts believe that close to a hundred thousand brain cells die every day due to misuse and disuse.

 5. Reading reduces stress.

 Whoever you are, you are probably among the many who are constantly afflicted by stress from all daily sources.
 Stress has become a part of our daily lives—probably a consequence of the advancing world.
 It has greatly influenced how we live our lives and how we define ourselves.

-The benefits of reading do not only end with those indicated above.
+The benefits of reading fiction books do not only end with those indicated above.
 Depending on a person, reading could have various benefits not mentioned here.
 While some do not like this activity, it is certainly one of those that can be learned and appreciated through constant and gradual practice.